bitrix24/b24restdocs/api-reference/catalog/product-property-feature/catalog-product-property-feature-get-available-features-by-property.md

-# Get Available Product or Deal Property Parameters catalog.productPropertyFeature.getAvailableFeaturesByProperty
+# Get Available Product or Variation Property Features catalog.productPropertyFeature.getAvailableFeaturesByProperty

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}